Help Center

 SpeakKey converts shared audio to MP3 before processing.
 Some uncommon audio formats may not convert successfully.
 For best results, export the audio as MP3 or WAV from the source app before sharing to SpeakKey.

-Go to your phone's Settings → Apps → SpeakKey → Notifications and make sure notifications are enabled.
+In your phone's Settings, find SpeakKey under Apps (Android) or in the app list (iPhone) and make sure notifications are enabled.
 SpeakKey uses notifications to tell you when audio processing is complete, when uploads fail, and to show the active recording indicator.
-On Android 13 and newer, the app will ask for notification permission when you first use it.
+On both Android and iPhone, the app will ask for notification permission when you first use it.

 Contact Support